SalvatoreAdalberto/computational-intelligence-22-23/lab3/README.md

 # Lab 3 - Nim

-Salvatore Adalberto Esposito - Gabriele Iurlaro
+In group with Gabriele Iurlaro - 294917

-### Task 3.1
+## Task 3.1 - hardcoded

 The main idea of the hardcoded strategy is that we cannot do always the same thing for the entire duration of the game.
 Like chess, that is divided in opening, middle game and end game, we can divide Nim in 2 phases: